hesusruiz/dslog/README.md

 ## The DSLog Approach: A Hybrid Model

-DSLog operates as a "personality" of a transparent log, integrating several key components:
+The timestamping service operates as a "personality" of a transparent log, integrating several key components:

 * **RFC 3161 TSA Personality:** This component acts as the primary interface for clients.
 It receives standard RFC 3161 `TimeStampReq` messages, verifies that they comply with the standard, processes them, and issues `TimeStampResp` tokens.